 Patient presentations are a major feature on the internal medicine boards (over 75% of the exam).
 The ABIM states that “The setting of the encounters reflect[s] current medical practice, so [roughly 75%] take place in an outpatient or emergency department setting…the remainder occur in inpatient settings, ranging from the intensive care unit to the nursing home.”

-Take the ACP Internal Medicine In-Training Exam.
+Take the ACP Internal Medicine In-Training Exam®.

-This exam is offered to residents by the American College of Physicians (ACP) in collaboration with the Alliance for Academic Internal MedicineTM (AAIMTM).
-The exam is beneficial because it allows residents to do a self-evaluation of their knowledge of internal medicine topics.
+This exam is offered to residents by the American College of Physicians (ACP) in collaboration with the Alliance for Academic Internal Medicine (AAIMTM).
+This web-based exam is beneficial because it allows residents to do a self-evaluation of their knowledge of Internal Medicine content.

 Use a Question Bank.

-Take a Review Course.
+Take an Internal Medicine Board Review Course.